roman-gor/PexelsApp/README.md

 ## Description

 The app displays photos fetched from the Pexels API, similar to Pinterest.
-Users can search images, download them, and add images to favorites.
+Users can search images, download them, and add images to bookmarks.

 ## Features

 - Browse photos from Pexels API
 - Search for images by keyword
 - Download images to device
-- Add/remove images to/from favorites
+- Add/remove images to/from bookmarks

 ## Tech Stack